 Lithochrome is no longer used except for headstones ordered for first interments in Section 60, as well as niche covers for the Columbarium Courts 1-9 and the Niche Wall.

-- Headstones and niche covers will only be replaced because of fading, if requested by the immediate next-of-kin as listed on the original record of interment.
+Lithochromed niche covers will only be replaced because of fading, if requested by the Primary Next of Kin as listed on the original record of interment.

 Any new sections or sections not listed above will not have lithochrome.